 Driving and flying

 There is usually no restriction for driving your own car unless pains occur at rest, with emotion or while driving.
 But, you must inform your insurance company if you have angina.
-People with PCV or LGV licences, who have angina, must stop driving and contact the DVLA.
+People with PCV or LGV licences, who have angina, must stop driving and, in the UK, contact the DVLA.
 As regards flying, in general, if you can climb 12 stairs and walk 100 metres on the level without pain or becoming very breathless, you are fit to fly as a passenger.
 People with frequent angina pains or unstable angina should avoid flying.

 Some other points about angina